 - Konstantinos Dellis (2017-2018), "The Role of Financial Development in the Attraction of FDI Flows and their Spillover Effects’, Economics Department, University of Piraeus, Greece (grant from the Bank of Greece)

-- Alexandros Bechlioulis (2017-present), "The Role of Government Debt on Corporate Borrowing”, Department of Economics, University of Piraeus, Greece
+- Alexandros Bechlioulis (2017-2022), "The Role of Government Debt on Corporate Borrowing”, Department of Economics, University of Piraeus, Greece

-- Dimitrios Karamanis (2018-current), "Immigration, Mobility and Economic Growth", Department of Economics, University of Piraeus, Greece
+- Dimitrios Karamanis (2018-2022), "Immigration, Mobility and Economic Growth", Department of Economics, University of Piraeus, Greece

 - Alexandros Bechlioulis (2013-2017), ’The Implications of Financial Risk for Household Consump- tion under Macro-prudential Policy Rules’, Department of Economics, University of Piraeus, Greece